-For this project, I decided to put a twist on my easy stove top spaghetti and make baked spaghetti nests.
+For this project, I decided to put a twist on my easy stove top spaghetti and make baked pasta nests.

 Here are my little swirls of goodness ready for the oven.

-- Cook the spaghetti very al la dente.
+- Cook the pasta very al la dente.

 - In a large bowl, mix one egg and the pasta sauce and then pour in the spaghetti and toss well to coat.